tanmay-unico/8club_tanmay/README.md

 # Mobile or desktop
 flutter run

+> The API works as-is on mobile and desktop builds; no extra setup is required in those environments.

 # Chrome (development only – see CORS note below)
 flutter run -d chrome \
   --web-browser-flag="--disable-web-security" \